 (D) Removal and maintenance documentation; and

-(E) Payment of fee as established in Appendix A, City of Bloomington Schedule of Fees.
+(E) Payment of fee as set forth in City Code Appendix A.

 (3) are only eligible for a permit if the permit applicant agrees to coordinate, conduct, and provide research data to the City of Bloomington in accordance with the terms placed upon the permit by the Engineering Division.